Apoica pallens

-The Central American paper wasp (Apoica pallens) is a nocturnal eusocial wasp (family Vespidae).
+Apoica pallens is a nocturnal eusocial wasp (family Vespidae).
 It is famous for its swarm based emigration behavior, and is native to the lowlands of Central and northern South America.
 This species has developed special night vision adaptations to facilitate their night-time swarming and foraging behavior and has important medicinal properties for the Pankararú people of Brazil.

 Taxonomy and phylogenetics

 Apoica pallens is part of the tribe Epiponini, a group including paper wasps found in neotropical regions.
 Apoica is one of the basal genera in the tribe.
 The species is most closely related to Apoica flavissima.
 Apoica pallens was described by Johan Christian Fabricius in 1804.